 Secondary School Achievers Receive Council Awards

-Six secondary school students from the Hurunui will receive grants from council recognising their achievements and assisting further study.
+Eight secondary school students from the Hurunui will receive grants from the Council recognising their achievements and assisting further study.

 The Secondary School Achievers Fund was established in 2000 to financially assist students with further study at a tertiary level.
-To date, 111 young people from the Hurunui have received grants from this scheme.
-The awards acknowledge student’s hard work and achievements, along with their contributions to the community.
+To date, 119 young people from the Hurunui have received grants from this scheme.
+The awards acknowledge the student’s hard work and achievements, along with their contributions to the community.

-The Hurunui District Council grant $10,000 annually into the Secondary School Achievers Fund and this year’s pool of funding also included (for the third year in a row) another generous $1500 grant from the council’s law firm, Buddle Findlay, who contributed $1500.
+The Hurunui District Council grant $10,000 annually into the Secondary School Achievers Fund.
+This year’s pool of funding also included (for the third year in a row) another generous $1500 grant from the council’s law firm, Buddle Findlay.

-The assessment panel included two Councillors - Crs Pauline White and Ross Barnes, one representative from Buddle Findlay - Cedric Carranceja, one Youth Council representative – Bradley White and three independent members – Judy Meikle from Waiau and Gwyn Williams from Amberley, and Bruce Nichols from Cheviot.
+The assessment panel included Mayor Marie Black, Councillors Pauline White and Ross Barnes, one representative from Buddle Findlay – Anna Wishart, one Youth Council representative – John Fairbrother and three independent members – Judy Meikle from Waiau, Gwyn Williams from Amberley, and Bruce Nichols from Cheviot.

 Mayor Marie Black said a “failure to act on youth training and employment is a failure to recognize the tremendous wealth of energy, skills and perspectives that our young people can offer.”